 Road-based commercial tour operators will pay an annual $300 non-refundable CUA application fee for each submitted CUA application.
 100% of collected CUA application fees stay within the collecting park and are used to recover the administrative costs of receiving, reviewing, and processing CUA applications and required reports.
 The NPS will adjust this application fee periodically to account for increased costs including inflation.

-For operations in parks that collect an entrance fee, NPS will deduct a $5 per client CUA management fee from per-person entrance fees paid by road-based commercial tour CUA holders.
+For operations in parks that collect an entrance fee, NPS will deduct a $5 per person CUA management fee from per-person entrance fees paid by road-based commercial tour CUA holders.
 Beginning October 1, 2019, road-based commercial tour operators will pay a per passenger entrance fee based upon the park-specific per-person entrance fee (XLSX, 13.7 KB).
-For operations occurring in parks without entrance fees, road-based commercial tour CUA holders will pay a $5 per client CUA management fee due upon submission of the required annual CUA report.
+For operations occurring in parks without entrance fees, road-based commercial tour CUA holders will pay a $5 per person CUA management fee due upon submission of the required annual CUA report.
 100% of collected CUA management fees stay within the collecting park unit and are used to recover day-to-day road-based commercial tour management and monitoring costs and to fund visitor experience improvement projects.
 NPS will adjust the management fee periodically to account for increased costs including inflation.